readmeio/openapi-workshop/exercises/1_welcome/readme.md

  READ(nn*’                      ‘mmm.MEEE)
   ‘READn’  \._./  \__./  \.../     ‘MEE*’
        *                           /*
 ```

-Welcome to ReadMe's OpenAPI Workshop! 🦉 This will be a 30-60 minute introduction to the OpenAPI Specification (OAS).
-You’ll be working through these tidbits in tidy little assignments.
-You’ll learn about the basics of what the OAS is, why we think you should learn about it, and give you some basic tutorials to get you started on your way to making your own OpenAPI file.
+Welcome to ReadMe's OpenAPI workshop!
+This will be a 30-60 minute introduction to the OpenAPI Specification (OAS).

+Through this workshop you'll be completing tidy little assignments and will learn about the basics of what the OpenAPI specification is, why we think you should learn about it, and give you some basic tutorials to get you started on your way to making your own OpenAPI definition.

 So make some coffee or tea (not included in this tutorial, sadly), hunker down, and let’s get started!

-To "complete" this exercise, you can run `openapi-workshop verify answers/1_welcome.json`
+To complete this exercise, you can run `openapi-workshop verify answers/1_welcome.json`